cheklinim/seminar3_3136_3137/instruction_git.md

 3. Clone this copy to your computer;
 4. !!! **Create _new branch_, don't modify master branch** !!!;
 5. After changing files push it on GitHub (Terminal give you a hint how do that);
+6. On GitHub appear button 'Compare & Pull request' - click it;
+7. In next window write the description and click button 'Create pull request';
+8. Thats all )